andrewharp/ComfyUI-EasyNodes/readme.md

 ## Usage

-1. **Define Custom Types**: Use provided types (`BoundedNumber`, `Choice`, `StringInput`, etc.) to specify the kind of input your node expects.
-2. **Annotate Functions with @ComfyFunc**: Decorate your processing functions with `@ComfyFunc`, specifying the category and optionally, a display name and whether it's an output node.
+1. **Annotate Functions with @ComfyFunc**: Decorate your processing functions with `@ComfyFunc`.
+The decorator accepts the following parameters:
-3. **Function Annotations**: Annotate function parameters and return types using the custom types or standard Python types.
-This information is used to generate the corresponding UI elements automatically.
+   - `category`: Specifies the category under which the node will be listed in ComfyUI.
+Default is `"default"`.
+   - `display_name`: Optionally specifies a human-readable name for the node as it will appear in ComfyUI.
+If not provided, a name is generated based on the function name.
+   - `is_output_node`: maps to ComfyUI's IS_OUTPUT_NODE
+   - `validate_inputs`: maps to ComfyUI's VALIDATE_INPUTS
+   - `is_changed`: maps to ComfyUI's IS_CHANGED
+   - `debug`: A boolean that makes this operator print out extra information during its lifecycle.

+    Example:
+    ```python
+    @ComfyFunc(category="Image Processing",
+               display_name="Enhance Image",
+               is_output_node=False,
+               debug=True)
+    def enhance_image(image: ImageTensor, enhancement_factor: float = 1.0) -> ImageTensor:
+        # Function implementation
+    ```

+2. **Annotate your function inputs and outputs**: Fully annotate function parameters and return types, using `list` to wrap types as appropriate.
+This information is used to generate the fields of the internal class definition `@ComfyFunc` sends to ComfyUI.
+If you don't annotate the inputs, the input will be treated as a wildcard.
+If you don't annotate the output, you won't see anything at all in ComfyUI.

+    Example:
+    ```python
+    @ComfyFunc(category="Utilities")
+    def combine_lists(list1: list[int], list2: list[int]) -> list[int]:
+        return list1 + list2
+    ```

-### Example Node Definitions
+### Example Node Definition from ComfyUI's [example_node.py.example](https://github.com/comfyanonymous/ComfyUI/blob/master/custom_nodes/example_node.py.example), converted:

 ```python
 from comfy_annotations import ComfyFunc, ImageTensor, MaskTensor, BoundedNumber, Choice, StringInput